Fire & Emergency Protection Services

 The Special Areas Board provides fire protection services in partnership with 14 volunteer fire departments including fire suppression, vehicle rescue, ice rescue and a spill trailer.

 As well, the Special Areas Board has a Basic Safety Officer accredited by the Safety Codes Council who checks for compliance under the Safety Codes Act in the discipline of fire.

 The Special Areas Board Fire Chief can be reached through the Youngstown Service Center at (403) 779-3733.

 Controlled Burn Procedure

-The Special Areas Board does not currently issue burn permits; however, ratepayers are required to contact their local fire departments and immediate neighbors when they plan to do a controlled burn.
+The Special Areas Board does not currently issue burn permits; however, ratepayers are required to complete the online form and contact immediate neighbors when they plan to do a controlled burn.

 The Special Areas Board would like to remind all residents to observe the following protocol when doing controlled burns:

 - Check if there are any fire restrictions in effect the day of the burn by contacting your local Special Areas District Office or by consulting www.albertafirebans.ca.

 - Check daily weather conditions (especially wind and temperatures) to make sure the burn will be safe to perform.